 Step 2: Saw Handles

-Now that you have your equipment on hand, prepare for the cutting process.
-Hold the saw handles with both hands to prepare yourself for the pressure and have enough control of the saw.
-Then stand in a firm and comfortable position, and finally start the long-awaited cutting job!
+With all your equipment ready, it’s time to prepare for the cutting process.
+Ensure a firm grip on the saw handles with both hands to take the pressure and maintain control.
+Stand in a stable and comfortable position, ready to begin the cutting task you’ve been anticipating.

 Step 3: The Cutting Process